videolan/x265/doc/reST/cli.rst

 	depth of the encoder.
-If the requested bit depth is not the bit depth of the linked libx265, it will attempt to bind libx265_main for an 8bit encoder, libx265_main10 for a 10bit encoder, or libx265_main12 for a 12bit encoder (EXPERIMENTAL), with the same API version as the linked libx265.
+If the requested bit depth is not the bit depth of the linked libx265, it will attempt to bind libx265_main for an 8bit encoder, libx265_main10 for a 10bit encoder, or libx265_main12 for a 12bit encoder, with the same API version as the linked libx265.

 	**CLI ONLY**